19 Fun Hikes Near Boulder, Colorado (Easy to Expert)

 Mesa Trail: Eldorado Springs to Chautauqua

 The Mesa Trail runs along the Flatirons and connects Chautauqua Park with Eldorado Canyon Road.
-Watch for wildlife and wildflowers along the way, and there are lots of spurs and turnoffs if you want to change up your hike.
+Watch for wildlife and wildflowers along the way, and there are lots of spurs and turnoffs for various hiking options.

 Eldorado Canyon Trail